Baby to Permanent Teeth

 Babies can get their first tooth as early as four months.
 The lower central incisors are usually first to erupt, followed by the upper central incisors.
 Some babies might not see their first tooth until they’re almost a year old.

 If you have any questions regarding the eruption of your children’s teeth, give us a call.
-We routinely scan our patients for eruption issues so that we can prevent any complications.
+Kalamazoo Pediatric Dentistry routinely scans patients for eruption issues so that we can prevent any complications.